MedhaRagh/Analyzing-the-Life-Expectancy-Dataset/README.md

 ## Data Source
 You can find this dataset [here](https://www.kaggle.com/kumarajarshi/life-expectancy-who) at Kaggle.
+## Tools and Technologies used
+- HTML5
+- CSS
+- JAVASCRIPT
+- TABLEAU DESKTOP AND TABLEAU PUBLIC
+- AWS

-## Tableau
+## Why Tableau?
 Tableau is a visual analytics engine that makes it easier to create interactive visual analytics in the form of dashboards.

+Tableau is a very effective tool to create interactive data visualizations very quickly.
+It is very simple and user-friendly.
+Tableau can create complex graphs giving a similar feel as the pivot table graphs in Excel.
+Moreover, it can handle a lot more data and quickly provide calculations on datasets.

-You can download Tableau from [here](https://www.tableau.com/products/desktop/download).
+You can download Tableau Desktop from [here](https://www.tableau.com/products/desktop/download).
 ## Graphs
-We have framed a set of questions for analysis and have uploaded the same on [Tableau Public](https://www.tableau.com/products/public).
+These are a set of questions framed for analysis.
+The graphs for these have uploaded on [Tableau Public](https://www.tableau.com/products/public).
 You can find the links below.
   1. [How does Life Expectancy differ in developing and developed countries?](https://public.tableau.com/views/HowNationalStatusaffectsLifeExpectancy/Story1?:language=en-US&:display_count=n&:origin=viz_share_link)<br>
   2. [What impact does population have on infant mortality?](https://public.tableau.com/views/isInfantDeathrelatedtoPopulation/Story2?:language=en-US&:display_count=n&:origin=viz_share_link )<br>
   3. [Do poor countries have less health care facilities for their people?](https://public.tableau.com/app/profile/medha.raghavendra.prasad1264/viz/GDPandBMI/Dopoorcountrieshavelesshealthcarefacilitiesfortheirpeople)<br>